-- General Assembly Of North Carolina Session 2021 Consumer. - A person 21 years of age or older who purchases cannabis or 1 (10)2 cannabis products for personal use by persons 21 years of age or older, but not 3 for resale.
-Department. - The Department of Public Safety.
-4 (11)5 (12)Hemp. - The plant of the genus cannabis and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration that does 6 7 not exceed three-tenths percent (0.3%) on a dry weight basis of any part of the 8 plant cannabis, or per volume or weight of cannabis product, or the combined 9 percent of delta-9 tetrahydrocannabinol and tetrahydrocannabinolic acid in 10 any part of the cannabis plant regardless of moisture content.
-Locality. - A city or county.
-11 (13)Office. - The Office of Social Equity.
-12 (14)On-site consumption establishment. - An entity registered to sell cannabis or 13 (15)cannabis products for on-site consumption.
-14 Possession limit. - Any of the following amounts: 15 (16)Two ounces of cannabis in a form other than concentrated cannabis or 16 a.
-17 cannabis products.
-18 b.
-Fifteen grams of concentrated cannabis.
-19 Cannabis products containing no more than 2,000 milligrams of c.
-20 tetrahydrocannabinol.
-21 d.
+- General Assembly Of North Carolina Session 2025 Consumer. - A person 21 years of age or older who purchases cannabis or 1 (10)2 cannabis products for personal use by persons 21 years of age or older, but not 3 for resale.
+4 Hemp. - The plant of the genus cannabis and any part of such plant, whether (11) 5 growing or not, with a delta-9 tetrahydrocannabinol concentration that does not exceed three-tenths percent (0.3%) on a dry weight basis of any part of the 6 7 plant cannabis, or per volume of weight of cannabis product, or the combined 8 percent of delta-9 tetrahydrocannabinol and tetrahydrocannabinolic acid in 9 any part of the cannabis plant regardless of moisture content.
+10 Locality. - A city or county.
+(12)11 (13)Office. - The Office of Community Reinvestment.
+12 (14)On-site consumption establishment. - An entity registered to sell cannabis or 13 cannabis products for on-site consumption.
+14 Possession limit. - Any of the following amounts: (15) Two ounces of cannabis in a form other than concentrated cannabis or 15 cannabis products.
+16 17 Fifteen grams of concentrated cannabis. b.
+Cannabis products containing no more than 2,000 milligrams of 18 c. tetrahydrocannabinol.
+19 20 d.
 Six cannabis plants.
-22 Any additional cannabis produced by the person's cannabis plants e. provided that the possession of any amount of cannabis in excess of 23 24 two ounces of cannabis, 15 grams of concentrated cannabis, and 25 cannabis products containing no more than 2,000 milligrams of 26 tetrahydrocannabinol must be limited to the same property where the 27 plants were cultivated.
-28 Public place. - Any place to which the general public has access.
-It does not (17)29 include an on-site consumption establishment.
-30 (18)Retail cannabis store. - An entity registered to purchase cannabis from cannabis establishments and sell cannabis and cannabis products to 31
+21 Any additional cannabis produced by the person's cannabis plants e.
+22 provided that the possession of any amount of cannabis in excess of 2 23 ounces of cannabis, 15 grams of concentrated cannabis, and cannabis 24 products containing no more than 2,000 milligrams of 25 tetrahydrocannabinol must be limited to the same property where the 26 plants were cultivated. - (16) Public place.
+Any place to which the general public has access.
+It does not include an on-site consumption establishment.